Northwest Territories Vacation Rentals: Your Ultimate Home Away From Home

 6. Artillery Lake

-Nestled in the Nahanni National Park Reserve, Artillery Lake captivates with its waters, flanked by towering peaks and serving as a starting point for canoeing adventures.
+Nestled in the Nahanni National Park Reserve, Artillery Lake captivates people with its waters, flanked by towering peaks and serves as a starting point for canoeing adventures.

 7. Great Bear Lake